-Murray Electric System and TVA were founded on a mission to serve — through reliable and affordable energy, a safe and protected environment and thriving economic development.
+Murray Electric System (MES) and TVA were founded on a mission to serve — through reliable and affordable energy, a safe and protected environment and thriving economic development.

-The team at Murray Electric System (MES) also enjoys reaching out to schools in fun, creative ways.
+The team at MES also enjoys reaching out to schools in fun, creative ways.
 “We have a tiny [model] city that our linemen built with power poles, houses and even cars.
-They teach the kids, mostly fourth graders, how electricity works and guiding principles of electrical safety,” says Paschall.
+They teach the kids, mostly fourth graders, how electricity works and guiding principles of electrical safety,” Paschall said.